open-telemetry/oteps/text/0097-log-data-model.md

-For example if the source format defines "Error" and "Critical" as error events and "Critical" is a more important and more severe situation then we can choose the following `severity_number` values for the mapping: "Error"->17, "Critical"->18.
+For example if the source format defines "Error" and "Critical" as error events and "Critical" is a more important and more severe situation then we can choose the following `SeverityNumber` values for the mapping: "Error"->17, "Critical"->18.

 If the source format has only a single severity that matches the meaning of the